Receive a free 2 day Cape Town City Stay package when Find out more

 This Southern African Safari departs from the beautiful city of Cape Town, stopping at Table View to photograph and simply admire the panoramic views of the city and Table Mountain from afar.

-We make our way northeast to the picturesque Cederberg Mountains of the Western Cape.
-Known for its rugged mountains, verdant valleys and citrus farms, the Cederberg is named after the endangered Clanwilliam Cedar tree, endemic to this part of South Africa.
-The Cederberg is also famous for the endemic rooibos plants that only grow here, and are used to produce a hugely popular, healthy tea.
+Then, we make our way northeast to the picturesque Cederberg Mountains of the Western Cape.
+This region of rugged mountains, verdant valleys and citrus farms is famous for the endemic rooibos plants that only grow here, and are used to produce a hugely popular, health tea.

-Arriving at our first overnight camp near Citrusdal, we get to sample some of the fine locally produced wines of South Africa.
-Then we enjoy a traditional South African dinner.
-After the traditional meal, your guides will give you a full briefing on what to expect during our safari through Southern Africa.
+Arriving at our first overnight camp near Citrusdal, we unwind and have dinner together.
+This evening your guides will give you a full briefing on what to expect during our safari through Southern Africa.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.